o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/actions.md

 Actions assigned to no modes (which is the default state after registration) will appear in all modes.
 If an action is only assigned to modes that are different from the active action context mode, the action will be deactivated until the active mode is changed.

-For more info about the visibility of deactivated actions in menus and ToolBars, see the [Visibility](/docs/user-guide/action-manager/fundamentals/architecture/visibility/) section.
+For more info about the visibility of deactivated actions in menus and toolbars, see the [Action Visibility](/docs/user-guide/action-manager/fundamentals/architecture/visibility/) section.

-### Switching between Modes
+### Switching between modes

 To change the currently active action context mode, this API function can be called.